 Patch cords - optical fibre and copper CAT7 patch cords required for each telecommunication enclosure equals the number of patch panel ports in each.
-Patch cords for enclosures should be short length, usually 0.5 meters is enough, throw some longer may be required depending on the equipment layout.
+Patch cords for enclosures should be short length, usually 0.5 meters is enough, though some longer ones may be required depending on the equipment layout.
 For the work area outlets, longer patch cords should be provided, up to 5 meters long.